The 20 Best Preaxial Polydactyly Type 1 Doctors Near Me in Texas, US

 English

-Courtney Carpenter is a Plastic Surgeon in San Antonio, Texas.
+Courtney Carpenter is a Plastic Surgeon practicing medicine in San Antonio, Texas.
 Dr. Carpenter is rated as an Experienced provider by MediFind in the treatment of Preaxial Polydactyly Type 1.
-Her top areas of expertise are Sunken Fontanelles, Metopic Ridge, Craniosynostosis, Hypoplasia of the Tibia with Polydactyly, and Craniectomy.
+She is also highly rated in 13 other conditions, according to our data.
+Her clinical expertise encompasses Sunken Fontanelles, Metopic Ridge, Craniosynostosis, Polydactyly, and Craniectomy.
+Dr. Carpenter is board certified in American Board Of Plastic Surgery.

 Experienced in Preaxial Polydactyly Type 1